Is a Compressed Workweek Right for You?

 Perhaps you won't want to trade those fleeting morning and evening hours with young children for a full day off when the kids are in school.
 Or perhaps you have a physically or mentally intense job that would drain you if you set up a longer workday.
-You'd be working longer hours that you're used to and will need to stay focused for longer periods of time.
-Also, you'll need to have childcare that can cover your unusual work hours.
+You'd be working longer hours than you're used to, and the extended periods of focus may prove difficult.
+You also may require child care that can cover your unusual work hours.

-Having one or more days off from work could certainly improve your work/life balance.
-Working parents could volunteer at the school more.
-They could catch up on household errands when the grocery store isn't crowded and there are no small children underfoot.
-It can provide a long weekend to catch up on work or household chores due to work travel.
-Many individuals swear by a compressed work week in helping them balance work and family responsibilities like finding time to exercise, meditate, or just do the things that they really want to do.
+Having one or more days off from work could improve your work-life balance.
+A working parent with more free weekdays could volunteer more at the school.
+They could catch up on household errands when the grocery store isn't crowded and there are no small children in tow.
+It can provide a long weekend to catch up after a work trip.
+Many individuals swear by a compressed workweek in helping them balance work and family responsibilities or just do the things that they really want to do.

 Have you thought about going back to school?
 You could use this day off to earn another degree, such as an executive MBA, which is often offered on a series of long weekends.
-Your company would benefit from your education as it'd help your job performance.
+Your company would benefit from your education as it would help your job performance.

-Or perhaps you live in an area with exceedingly long commute times, and you prefer to arrive before the worst of the morning traffic and leave after the evening rush hour fades.
-Your manager may be more content knowing that you won't run late or try to duck out early.
-A compressed work schedule would help set expectations that regardless of the state of traffic you'll be in the office promptly.
+Or perhaps you live in an area with exceedingly long commute times, and you prefer to arrive before the worst of the morning traffic or leave after the evening rush hour fades.
+You'll gain more time at home by spending less time in traffic.
+As a bonus, your manager may be happier knowing that you won't run late or try to duck out early.

-But even if your employer doesn't proactively offer a compressed work week, you can make the business case for this arrangement.
-Document how your job duties and monthly and yearly goals could be squeezed into a shorter two-week work cycle.
-Explain how a longer workday might actually increase your productivity because you'll have longer stretches of focused time to work.
+But even if your employer doesn't proactively offer a compressed workweek, you can make the business case for this arrangement.
+Document how your job duties and monthly and yearly goals could be squeezed into a shorter work cycle.
+Explain how a longer workday might increase your productivity because you'll have longer stretches of focused time to work.

-Now that you understand what a compressed work week looks like and the pros and cons of it you can decide if this is right for you.
-Find those friends and co-workers who were talking about their schedule and get their take on it.
-And who knows, maybe this schedule is just what you need to be able to sway between work and life.
+Now that you understand the pros and cons of a compressed workweek, you can decide if an alternative schedule is right for you.
+Find friends and co-workers who work compressed schedules and get their takes on it.
+Who knows?
+Maybe this schedule is just what you need to better sway between work and life.